-Two groups of commands are used between the ME and the SIM Application:
+Two groups of commands are exchanged between the SAT located on the MC55i and the SIM Application running on the SIM:

-- Proactive Commands are issued to the MC56's SAT from the SIM Application, such as "DISPLAY TEXT". - Envelope Commands are responded to the SIM Application from the MC56, such as "MENU SELECTION".
+- Proactive commands are sent from the SIM application to the MC55i's SAT, such as "DISPLAY TEXT". - Envelope commands are sent from the MC55i's SAT to the SIM application, such as "MENU SELECTION".